-107. The following is suggested a suitable form of finding of acquittal on Mode of recording the ground of insanity:- of order of acquittal of Lunatics
+107. The following is suggested a suitable form of finding of acquittal on Mode of recording the ground of insanity:-

-"The Court finds that (.....) did kill (....) by striking him on the head with a club but that, by reason of unsoundness of mind, he was incapable, of knowing that he was doing an act which was wrong or contrary to law, and that he is not therefore guilty of the offence specified in the charge, viz and the Court directs that the said (.....) be acquitted, and that, under the provisions of Section 471, Criminal Procedure Code, the said (....) be kept in safe custody in the.....".
+"The Court finds that (.....) did kill (.....) by striking him on the head with a club but that, by reason of unsoundness of mind, he was incapable, of knowing that he was doing an act which was wrong or contrary to law, and that he is not therefore guilty of the offence specified in the charge, viz and the Court directs that the said (.....) be acquitted, and that, under the provisions of Section 471, Criminal Procedure Code, the said (....) be kept in safe custody in the.....".